Paul Cayard: America's Cup

-In 1995, Cayard joined an American effort for the America's Cup with Team Dennis Conner Stars & Stripes as primary helmsman.
-Though Stars & Stripes was noticeably slower than other boats on the defender series, the syndicate managed to win the 1995 Citizen Cup for the right to defend the Cup.
-In an unprecedented move, Team Dennis Conner decided to use the faster yacht Young America from the PACT 95 syndicate to defend the Cup.
-Cayard and this syndicate ended up losing the Cup 5–0 to Team New Zealand, who had won the 1995 Louis Vuitton Cup.
+In 1995, Cayard joined Team Dennis Conner's Stars & Stripes as primary helmsman.
+Although the yacht was slower than several competitors during the defender series, the team won the 1995 Citizen Cup, securing the right to defend the America's Cup.
+The syndicate subsequently elected to defend the Cup using Young America, resulting in a 5–0 loss to Team New Zealand, winner of the 1995 Louis Vuitton Cup.